willkerry/sudbury-rowing-club/data/_news/fun-fenland-2016.md

 The mens Master C coxed four of Stephen Nichols, Mark Tyrie, Austin Shaw, Paul Spencer and Helen Sharp (cox) won their semi against Milton Keynes RC taking them into the final against Devil's Elbow RC.
 Sudbury raced well to win by a couple of lengths.

-The womens Masters C coxed four of Sophie Lovegrove, Angela Colclough, Jenny Ward, Maria Vigneau and Helen Sharp (cox) won their semi against Devil's Elbow RC.
+The women’s Masters C coxed four of Sophie Lovegrove, Angela Colclough, Jenny Ward, Maria Vigneau and Helen Sharp (cox) won their semi against Devil's Elbow RC.
 In the final they raced XPress BC and after a very close race XPress won by half a length.

 In the mens Masters E/G double sculls event, Sudbury had two crews competing.
 First Sean Moriarty and Tim Boyes raced against St. Ives.
 The St. Ives crew went on to win and met with the other Sudbury crew of Mike Arnott and Keith Paxman in the final.
 The Sudbury crew won by one and a half lengths.